-Native UI elements (Date Sliders, Dropdowns, etc.) and dashboard Drilldowns are disabled for embedded dashboards using Embedding 1.0.
+Chartio’s native UI elements (Date Sliders, Dropdowns, etc.) and dashboard Drilldowns are disabled for embedded dashboards using the old version.
 This functionality is instead replaced with the more flexible

-We can allow for 1 iframe, or embedded dashboard, per site page.
+We can allow for one iframe (i.e., one embedded dashboard) per site page.
 If you’d like to embed multiple dashboards within your site, dashboards should be embedded within different pages.
 These can then be linked within dashboards or on your page via a menu or toggle.

-On your dashboard’s embedding settings page, organization owners can see the number of times each dashboard has been embedded.
+On your organization’s Embedding page, organization owners can see the number of times each dashboard has been embedded.
 This number corresponds to the number of times a dashboard has been requested for embedding with a completely new JWT and represents the number of times the queries associated with a dashboard have been sent to your database.
 If this number seems high, you may want to look into caching to avoid unnecessary load on your database.

 Queries relating to an embedded dashboard are only run when the iframe

-src urls by requesting them server side before end users ever request the urls.
+src URLs by requesting them server-side before end users ever request the URLs.
 This will eliminate any loading time end users would have had to endure waiting for the queries to complete.
-This is not required however, and the mechanism you choose to build this cache is entirely up to you (e.g. lazy load, batch job, etc.).
+However, this is not required, and the mechanism you choose to build this cache is entirely up to you (e.g., lazy load, batch job, etc.).